ELLLEW/APMM/README.md

 ## How to Run

-1. Place training CSV files as `plan_*.csv` in the `trainFolder`.
-2. Prepare a `new_plan.csv` file with new plan data.
-3. Run the MATLAB script:
+1. Extract `plan.zip` into a folder (e.g., `trainFolder`) so that you have multiple `plan_*.csv` files.
+2. Place `new_plan.csv` (or a csv file what you want to test) in the same or a known location.
+3. Open MATLAB, navigate to the project folder, and run:

-   matlab run("planPredictor.m");
+   matlab
+   run('APMM.m')

-4. View output in the command window and generated visualizations.
+4. View results in the Command Window and graphical output window.

 ## Output Example

 ### Console Output

 Item 1: Success Probability = 72.4%
 Suggestion: Reduce the target time.